TrueNASTrueNAS Nightly Development Documentation

 TrueNAS hides all built-in users (except root) by default.
 Click the toggle Show Built-In Users to see all built-in users.

-Creating an Admin User Account
+Creating an Administrator User Account

 Enter and confirm the admin user password.